Skip to main content

 27. What payment methods can I use to pay invoices?

-Invoice payments can be made by credit card, ACH, or by reallocating funds from your firm's FINRA Flex-Funding Account in E-Bill.
-Please see the Invoices – Pay Open Invoices section of the E-Bill User Guide for complete instructions.
+Invoice payments can be made in E-Bill by credit card, ACH, or by reallocating funds from your firm's FINRA Flex-Funding Account in E-Bill.
+Please consult the Invoices – Pay Open Invoices section of the E-Bill User Guide for complete instructions.

 Invoice payments can also be made by sending a check or wire transfer.
 Remember to include your invoice number and customer number with the payment.
 View making payments to FINRA by check for more details.